 When shares are purchased, you will be subject to wage tax on the difference (or spread) between the fair market value of the shares on the date of purchase and the purchase price.
-You also will be subject to social insurance contributions on the spread to the extent you have not already exceeded the applicable contribution ceiling.
+You also will be subject to social insurance contributions on the spread to the extent you have not already exceeded the applicable contribution ceiling, as well as a solidarity surcharge and church tax, if applicable.